crypto-org-chain/chain-docs/docs/chain-details/module_slashing.md

 Validators are responsible for signing or proposing block at each consensus round.
 A penalty should be imposed on validators' misbehavior to reinforce this.

+Specifically, `slashing` functionality that aims to dis-incentivize network-observable actions, such as faulty validations.
+The penalties may include losing some amount of their stake, losing their ability to perform the network functionality for a period of time, collect rewards etc.

 ### Overview

 #### Network parameters